 “There are alternatives to a child or a youngster entering a prison or a reformatory center,” says Ana Muñoz, spokesperson for Salesian Missions Madrid.
 “The great challenge is to understand that in order to end these practices, we must provide supports like education and social development programs to help youth break the cycle of poverty and incarceration.”

 Salesian missionaries have a long history of working with poor youth and those who have been incarcerated.
 Programs focus on rehabilitation as well as education and skills training so youth are able to provide for themselves once released.
 At the Pademba Road Prison in Freetown, the capital city of Sierra Leone, Don Bosco Fambul, one of the country’s leading child-welfare organizations, provides a range of services to help incarcerated youth.
 Prison life in Sierra Leone offers very little hope for rehabilitation or reintegration back into society once a prison term has ended.
-According to the 2011 Human Rights Watch report, prisons in Sierra Leone face overcrowding and inadequate food as well as lack vital sanitation and health care.
+According to humanitarian watch groups, prisons in Sierra Leone face overcrowding and inadequate food as well as lack vital sanitation and health care.
 Inmates die from overcrowding, illness and violence.

 All too often, minors are detained for petty crimes and end up falling prey to prison violence, giving them little hope for the future upon their release.
-The 2011 report noted that the population of Pademba Road Prison, the country’s largest detention facility, was designed for 324 detainees but had over 1,300 inmates at the time of the report with the number continuing to grow.
+The population of Pademba Road Prison, the country’s largest detention facility, was designed for 324 detainees but had over 1,300 inmates at the time of the report with the number continuing to grow.

 “My life in the prison of Pademba Road was a continuous torture,” says Johnny, a former prisoner who was 14 years old at the time of his incarceration and whose only crime was being homeless and sleeping on the streets.
 “I was in a cell with adults who were criminals.
 All I would get to eat was a plate of rice and a cup of black tea without sugar.
 The other prisoners would take away my sandwich at breakfast and other things from my plate of rice.
 They would not allow me to sleep at night as I had to fan for the elder ones.
 In the morning, it was my turn to clean the can that we used as a toilet.
 But the worst thing was the sexual abuses which I was a victim of for two years.
 I complained against them but no one listened.”